(recent appear at top)

 Nino and the Southern Oscillation on seabirds in the Atlantic Ocean

 compared to the events in Peru.
 Acta XIX Ino.

 Duffy, D. C. and Merlin.
 1986.
 Seabird densities and aggregations

-during the 1983 El Niño in the Galapagos Islands.
+during the 1983 El Nino in the Galapagos Islands.
+Wilson Bulletin.

 Under the Copyright Law of the United States of America and Related Laws

 Contained in Title 17 of the United States Code, applicable also to non-U.S.